 AWS Redshift¶

-The core performance Metrics of AWS Redshift include query performance, disk space usage, CPU utilization, database connections, and disk I/O operations.
-These are key Metrics for evaluating and optimizing the performance of a data warehouse.
+The core performance metrics of AWS Redshift include query performance, disk space utilization, CPU utilization, database connections, and disk I/O operations, which are key metrics for evaluating and optimizing data warehouse performance.

 Configuration¶